publicdocs/uscode/assets/md/titles/usc26/us/usc/t26/stF/ch68/schB/ptII/m__us_usc_t26_s6722.md

             (A) 10, or

-            (B) one-half of 1 percent of the total number of payee statements required to be filed by the person during the calendar year.
+            (B) one-half of 1 percent of the total number of payee statements required to be furnished by the person during the calendar year.

     (d) __Lower limitations for persons with gross receipts of not more than $5,000,000__